Resources for Parents and Guardians

 These resources offer parents and guardians helpful ways to engage in meaningful conversations with children about loss, violence, and frightening news.

 Whether the loss is a grandparent, a parent, a classmate or even a beloved family pet, the grieving process can be difficult and every child will grieve in his own way.
 Parents, caregivers and educators wondering how they can help will find many answers to their questions in the following guide, which has been assembled with advice from several experts in the area of child and adolescent grief.

-High profile acts of violence, particularly in schools, can confuse and frighten children who may feel in danger or worry that their friends or loved-ones are at risk.
-They will look to adults for information and guidance on how to react.
+High profile acts of violence, particularly in schools, can confuse and frighten children who may feel in danger or worry that their friends or loved-ones are at risk.Children will look to adults for information and guidance on how to react.
 Parents and school personnel can help children feel safe by establishing a sense of normalcy and security and talking with them about their fears.

 When tragedy strikes, as parents you find yourself doubly challenged: to process your own feelings of grief and distress, and to help your children do the same.
 Here are some tips from the Child Mind Institute.